Pompaples: Economy

 In 2000, there were 520 workers who commuted into the municipality and 238 workers who commuted away.
 The municipality is a net importer of workers, with about 2.2 workers entering the municipality for every one leaving.
 About 10.0% of the workforce coming into Pompaples are coming from outside Switzerland.
 Of the working population, 6.9% used public transportation to get to work, and 67.8% used a private car.

 Religion

 From the 2000 census, 158 or 20.8% were Roman Catholic, while 417 or 54.8% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 13 members of an Orthodox church (or about 1.71% of the population), and there were 20 individuals (or about 2.63% of the population) who belonged to another Christian church.
-There were33 (or about 4.34% of the population) who were Islamic.
+There were 33 (or about 4.34% of the population) who were Muslim.
 There were 3 individuals who were Hindu.
 86 (or about 11.30% of the population) belonged to no church, are agnostic or atheist, and 41 individuals (or about 5.39% of the population) did not answer the question.